ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 After you run the above setup/install script, run our helper script `ycrc_launch_cryosparc.sh` (see below for specific instructions).
 The script will submit a cryoSPARC batch job and then print instructions on how to connect to the cryoSPARC GUI.

 !!! note
-    By default, `ycrc_launch_cryosparc.sh` will run cryoSPARC on the `devel` partition, setting a 6-hour time limit for your workflow.
-To customize for longer workflows, add slurm options when running this script, for example:
+    By default, `ycrc_launch_cryosparc.sh` **sets a 6-hour time limit for your workflow** and runs the main cryoSPARC process on the `devel` partition. **To customize for longer workflows**, add '--partition' and '--time' slurm options to the command line when running this script.
+However,  please **do not request GPU's**- these are only used in batch jobs _spawned_ by the main cryoSPARC process.
+Example:
     ```
-    ycrc_launch_cryosparc.sh -t 3-00:00:00 -p week --mail-user=your.email@yale.edu
+    ycrc_launch_cryosparc.sh --time 3-00:00:00 --partition week --mail-user=your.email@yale.edu
     ```
     (note that email notifications are convenient for longer jobs, since they might not start right away)